0xle0ne/clap-mangen-example/readme.md

-# Auto-generate man pages for a clap-derive-based CLI (with nested subcommands)
+# How to easily create a CLI in Rust using clap and clap_mangen

-Define your CLI once with `clap` derive, share it with `build.rs` via `include!`, and let `clap_mangen` emit a man page per command/subcommand into `target/man/` on every build.
+Define your CLI once with `clap` derive, run it at runtime, and auto-generate man pages at build time with `clap_mangen`—all from the same source of truth.
 For the full working example, see: https://github.com/0xle0ne/clap-mangen-example

 <img src="./static/image.png" alt="clap_mangen logo" />